 The answer is not so clear-cut.
 Sometimes travel insurance is a smart investment, and other times it’s a waste of money.
 Read on to find out if travel insurance is really worth it for your next trip.

-- Travel Insurance And COVID-19
+- Is Travel Insurance Worth It?
+Sometimes

 Did you know?
 Travel spending has increased considerably and is now at its highest mark since the pandemic started, 6% above pre-pandemic levels.1